The Platooning Extension for Veins.

 Open the Mingw terminal in the OMNeT++ source folder and cd

-into /c/Users/<user>/src/plexe-veins
+into /c/Users/<user>/src/veins

-To compile Plexe-Veins follow Linux instructions.
+To compile Veins and Plexe follow Linux instructions.

 Install R